-The Active Memory feature improves the reliability of memory through memory mirroring and online-spare memory.
-Memory mirroring stores data in two pairs of DIMMs simultaneously.
-Online-spare memory disables a failed pair of DIMMs from the system configuration and activates a pair of online-spare DIMMs.
-For more information, see "Installing a memory module" on page 56.
+The Active Memory feature improves the reliability of memory through online-spare memory.
+Online-spare memory disables a failed pair of DIMMs from the system configuration and activates a pair of online-spare memory DIMMs.
+For more information, see "Installing a memory module" on page 48.

-- Large system-memory capacity
+Large system-memory capacity

-The server supports up to 48 GB of system memory.
-The memory controller supports up to 12 industry-standard, x4 or x8, PC2-5300 fully-buffered dual inline memory modules (FBD DIMMs).
+The server supports up to 64 GB of system memory.
+The memory controller supports up to 16 industry-standard, x4 or x8, Registered, DDR 2 PC2-5300 dual inline memory modules (DIMMs).

-IBM ServerGuideTM Setup and Installation CD
+IBM ServerGuide[TM] Setup and Installation CD

 The ServerGuide Setup and Installation CD that comes with the server provides programs to help you set up the server and install a Windows® operating system.
-The ServerGuide program detects installed hardware options and provides the correct configuration programs and device drivers.
-For more information about the ServerGuide Setup and Installation CD, see "Using the ServerGuide Setup and Installation CD" on page 79.
+The ServerGuide program detects installed hardware devices and provides the correct configuration programs and device drivers.
+For more information about the ServerGuide Setup and Installation CD, see "Using the ServerGuide Setup and Installation CD" on page 65.